-Side effects: Side effects include drowsiness, nausea, vomiting, headache, fatigue, and dizziness.
+Side effects include drowsiness, nausea, vomiting, headache, fatigue and dizziness.

-Facts to know: Bromocriptine may not be appropriate for you if you take other medicines for certain mental health conditions, migraines, Parkinson’s, or restless legs syndrome.
+Bromocriptine may not be appropriate for you if you take other medicines for certain mental health conditions, migraines, Parkinson’s or restless legs syndrome.

 Taking this drug could exacerbate (worsen) certain types of psychotic disorders.
 It can also interfere with some drugs used to treat psychotic disorders.

 If you take bromocriptine, tell your doctor if you have dizziness, nausea, or episodes of fainting.

 These two drugs are not commonly used to treat diabetes, but they’re options.
 If you’re not at your target A1C and/or blood sugar range, it’s time to have a discussion with your doctor about options that are best for you, based on your A1C, other medical conditions and medications that you take, possible side effects and cost.

 Want to learn more about the role of medicines in treating diabetes?
 Read the rest of diabetes educator Amy Campbell’s eight-part series on diabetes drugs, covering metformin, sulfonylureas, meglitinides, thiazolidinediones, DPP-4 inhibitors, SGLT2 inhibitors, alpha-glucosidase inhibitors, non-insulin injectable diabetes medications, and insulin.